-The Infocus M350 is one great device available in the market with Indian 4G, USB OTG, smooth performance, better camera and new control features.
-User will be able to personalize this phone with inducted custom tools for performance, display, booting, memory and camera features.
+The Infocus M350 is one best-selling smartphone in the market with Indian 4G, USB OTG, smooth performance, better camera and new control features.
+Users would be able to personalize this phone with inducted custom tools for performance, display, booting, memory and camera features.

-This is kind of “Hatake Design” that has less appeal than a regular flat concept in most of today’s phones.
-The outer shell is made out of premium polycarbonate goes real thinner at sides.
+Built and Design: This is kind of “Hatake Design” that has less appeal than a regular flat concept in most of the today’s phones.
+The outer shell is made out of premium poly-carbonate goes real thinner at sides.
 There is a shiny silver metal looking band that covers all sides wrapping buttons and ports with utmost precision.

 Even though it is a plastic shell, the overall profile does not feel bulky or cheap.
 Infocus micro design engineering in the M350 renders a compact solid feedback in the hand.

 Hotspot and Tethering come with a much easier control panel, which makes data setting much easier.
-I cannot miss to mention really fast GPS.
+I cannot miss the really fast GPS.
 Thanks to powerful processor and network sensors, GPS connects really fast for accurate result even in congested streets area.

-In order to make a complete smartphone, the brand has loaded this phone with all types of features that currently makes headline in low to medium range phones.
+In order to make a complete smartphone, this phone is loaded with all those features making headlines in low to medium range phones, currently.
 One of them is call recording feature.